Debt Relief in Action

 When Burnaby was incorporated, the townsfolk chose to name it after legislator, speaker, Freemason and explorer Robert Burnaby.
 Robert Burnaby played a pivotal role in the creation of the town of Burnaby.
 He was the private secretary to Colonel Richard Moody, who was the first land commissioner for the Colony of B.C. in the mid-19th century.
 It was at this time that Robert Burnaby had surveyed a lake at the centre of town.
 Moody named it Burnaby Lake in honour of Robert Burnaby.

-Where is now modern-day Central Park, a naval reserve was set up there back in the day.
+Where is now modern-day Central Park, a naval reserve that was set up there back in the day?
 The trees in the surrounding forest were used to build British warships.
 Until the 20th century, Burnaby remained a sleepy rural community.
 The townsfolks mostly worked on fruit and berry farms.

 Burnaby has always had its fortunes closely tied to cities close by.
-Its growth has been influenced by that of Vancouver and New Westminster over the years.
+Its growth has been influenced by Vancouver and New Westminster over the years.

 1891 was an important year for Burnaby.
 It’s in that year that the construction of the new interurban tram line was completed.
 The tram line connected Burnaby with neighbouring Vancouver and New Westminster.
 This led to various businesses opening up shop around the new line.

 Burnaby was once a logging town, but that all changed at the turn of the century.
 Starting in the 20th century, Burnaby shifted towards being a working-class city.
 Burnaby was hard hit by the Great Depression but managed to come back stronger than before.

 Burnaby originally served as a rural agricultural area to supply nearby markets.
 It later evolved to become an important transportation corridor linking Vancouver, the Fraser Valley and the Interior, which it remains to this day.